mitre/secure-coding-case-studies/java/msccs-11.md

 <a href="https://capec.mitre.org/data/definitions/63.html">CAPEC-63: Cross-Site Scripting</a>

-To exploit this vulnerability, an adversary can
+To exploit this vulnerability, an adversary can submit a tainted publication name

 ### Fix: